istio/istio.io/content/en/docs/tasks/traffic-management/ingress/secure-ingress/index.md

 A [Kubernetes Gateway](https://gateway-api.sigs.k8s.io/references/spec/#gateway.networking.k8s.io%2fv1beta1.Gateway)
 performing mutual TLS termination is configured no differently from one using simple TLS.
-The only difference is that the secret referenced by the `certifcateRefs` field now includes a client certificate with which the gateway will authenticate the client request.
+The only difference is that the secret referenced by the `certifcateRefs` field now includes a CA certificate with which the gateway will authenticate the client request.

 {{< text bash >}}